 Michael Spanbauer completed his Ph.D. from Tulane University in 2018, following a half-decade of government policy research steeped in collaborative engagement within the Department of Economics.
-While at Tulane, Dr. Spanbauer researched the effects of government policies and initiatives.
 By the time he completed his education, Dr. Spanbauer had garnered over $79,000 in grant funding and $88,000 in fellowship funding, in addition to his academic scholarship awards.

 Dr. Spanbauer was then recruited into the National Strategic Planning & Analysis Research Center (NSPARC) at Mississippi State University in 2018.
-He was quickly moved into a leadership role on several strategically-important projects, where he has already helped to secure over $11 million in grant funding.
-Following these successes, Dr. Spanbauer was asked to provide leadership, coordination and guidance to NSPARC's research team.
+He was quickly moved into a leadership role on several strategically-important projects, where he helped to secure $10.8 million in grant funding.
+Following these successes, Dr. Spanbauer was asked to provide leadership, coordination and guidance to NSPARC's applied research team.